 At University, there are lots of people can help design and build your future: peers, friends, academic staff, your careers service, employers and your wider social and professional networks but ultimately it is your responsibility to sort out whatever comes next.
 That might sound obvious but don’t wait for somebody else to do it for you, because it probably won’t happen.

 You have worked hard to get the grades you needed to get into University.
 You’ve spent (or are spending) a significant amount of time and money studying your chosen discipline.
 You are really geeking out by going deep into your subject for a substantial period of time.
 Geekery, by which I mean being interested in a subject for its own sake, is a good thing.
 Earning the title geek is a compliment, not an insult, and you should wear your geek badge with pride!
 Some people even say the geeks will inherit the earth, see figure 1.4.
 You are a geek, so where is your inheritance?

 As a studious geek you might be tempted to believe that the world owes you something in return for all your geekiness.
 Unfortunately that’s not the case.

 At some point during or after your study, you might find yourself applying for a graduate job or graduate scheme.
 EVERYONE applying for these opportunities will have a degree or be rapidly on their way to getting one.
-So having a degree isn’t going to set you apart much from your competition.
+So having a degree, even a really geeky one, isn’t going to set you apart much from your competition.
 Even having a first class degree may not distinguish you that much your competitors (Coughlan 2019a; Borrett 2019).
 Some employers would rather not know (or don’t care) what University you went to, so your education might not make you stand out as much as you might like anyway.
 (Agnew 2016; Garner 2015)